Political Quotes

 Apr 9, 2025

-Mr. Speaker, the United States has not had a trade surplus in over half a century.
+The United States has not had a trade surplus in over half a century.
 Trade deficits translate into lost jobs and lost wealth for the American people.
-Balancing U.S. trade accounts is an imperative and a worthy objective, but…
+Balancing U.S. trade accounts is an imperative and a worthy objective, but Trump…

 Other voices in this conversation